Identifying and Understanding the Types of MS

-- Clearly defined attacks of worsening neurologic condition
+- Individuals experience clearly defined attacks of worsening neurologic condition

 - No disease progression occurs during recovery periods.

 - Close to 85 percent of initial patient diagnoses are relapsing-remitting MS

-- Slowly worsening neurologic function from initial diagnosis
+- Individuals experience slowly worsening neurologic function after the initial diagnosis

 - There are no distinct relapses or remissions.

 - The rate of progression varies over time with occasional plateaus and improvements.

-- About 10 percent of patients diagnosed with MS have primary-progressive MS
+- About 10 percent of individuals diagnosed with MS have primary-progressive MS

 - The disease develops steadily during the course, with or without flare-ups, remissions or plateaus.

-- Prior to disease-modifying medications, an estimated 50 percent of patients with relapse-remitting MS developed secondary-progressive MS within 10 years
+- Prior to disease-modifying medications, an estimated 50 percent of individuals with relapse-remitting MS developed secondary-progressive MS within 10 years

 - Not enough data is available to determine if treatment significantly delays disease progression.

 - There are clear attacks of worsening neurological function.

-- Patients may or may not experience some recovery following relapses, but the disease continues to progress
+- Individuals may or may not experience some recovery following relapses, but the disease continues to progress.

 - This is a relatively rare type of multiple sclerosis, accounting for only 5 percent of patient cases.